Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

 Finally, let us discuss the physical mechanism causing the onset of MZM.
-In Fig.~\ref{fig4}a we present the Hubbard $U$ interaction dependence of the edge-LDOS ($\ell=1$) in the vicinity of the Fermi level, $\omega\sim\epsilon_{\mathrm{F}}$.
-From our results, it is evident that the edge-LDOS acquires a finite value quite abruptly for $U>U_{\mathrm{c}}$.
-In agreement with Fig.~\ref{fig2}b, at $U=U_{\mathrm{c}}$ the MZM emerge at the edges of the system contributing to the increased value of the central charge $c$.
-It is quite clear that a finite critical value of the Hubbard interaction $U>U_{\mathrm{c}}$ is necessary to sustain the MZM within the studied OSMP model.
+In Fig.~\ref{fig5}a we present the Hubbard $U$ interaction dependence of the edge-LDOS ($\ell=1$) in the vicinity of the Fermi level, $\omega\sim\epsilon_{\mathrm{F}}$.
+It is evident from the presented results that the edge-LDOS acquires a finite value quite abruptly for $U>U_{\mathrm{c}}\simeq1.5$.
 To further clarify this matter, let us return to the magnetic states in the OSMP regime.
-Figure~\ref{fig4}b shows the chirality correlation function $\langle \boldsymbol{\kappa}_{L/2} \cdot \boldsymbol{\kappa}_{\ell}\rangle$ (with \mbox{$\boldsymbol{\kappa}_\ell=\mathbf{T}_\ell\times\mathbf{T}_{\ell+1}$}) for increasing value of the Hubbard $U$ strength.
+Figure~\ref{fig5}b shows the chirality correlation function $\langle \boldsymbol{\kappa}_{L/2} \cdot \boldsymbol{\kappa}_{\ell}\rangle$ (with \mbox{$\boldsymbol{\kappa}_\ell=\mathbf{T}_\ell\times\mathbf{T}_{\ell+1}$}) for increasing value of the Hubbard $U$ strength.
 We observe a sudden appearance of the chirality correlation exactly at $U_{\mathrm{c}}$, a behaviour similar to that of the edge LDOS.
 Interestingly, in the system without the pairing field, $\Delta_{\mathrm{SC}}=0$, at a similar value of $U\simeq1.6$ the system enters the block-spiral phase with rigidly rotating FM islands.
 However, in our setup, the tendencies of OSMP to create magnetic blocks \cite{Herbrych2019-1} are highly suppressed by empty and doubly occupied sites favored by the finite pairing field $\Delta_{\mathrm{SC}}$.
 As a consequence, the block-spiral order is reshaped to a canonical type of spiral without dimers $D_{\pi/2}=0$.
 This behaviour is similar to the MZM observed when combining $s$-wave SC with a classical magnetic moments heterostructure~\cite{Braunecker2013,Perge2013,Klinovaja2013,Vazifeh2013}.
-In the latter, the Ruderman–Kittel–Kasuya–Yosida (RRKY) mechanism stabilizes a classical long-range spiral with $2k_{\mathrm{F}}$ pitch (where $k_{\mathrm{F}}\propto\overline{n}$ is the Fermi wavevector).
-Within the OSMP, the pitch is, on the other hand, controlled by the interaction $U$ (at fixed $\overline{n}$), as presented in Fig.~\ref{fig1}b.
+In the latter, the Ruderman–Kittel–Kasuya–Yosida (RKKY) mechanism stabilizes a classical long-range spiral with $2k_{\mathrm{F}}$ pitch (where $k_{\mathrm{F}}\propto\overline{n}$ is the Fermi wavevector).
+Within the OSMP, however, the pitch is, on the other hand, controlled by the interaction $U$ (at fixed $\overline{n}$), as evident from the results presented in Figs.~\ref{fig1}b and \ref{fig1}c.